wireapp/wire-server/src/how-to/install/ansible-VMs.rst

 .. include:: includes/vm-table.rst

+- ¹ Kubernetes hosts may need more ressources to support SFT (Conference Calling).
+See "Conference Calling Hardware Requirements" below.
+- ² Admin and Asset Hosts can run on any one of the 3 servers, but that server must not allocate additional resources as indicated in the table above.
+- ³ Etcd is run inside of Kubernetes, hence no specific resource allocation
+- ⁴ Restund may be hosted on only 2 of the 3 servers, or all 3.
+Two nodes are enough to ensure high availability of Restund services

+General Hardware Requirements

+- Minimum 3 physical servers required
+- Wire has a minimum requirement for a total of 16 Ubuntu 18.04 virtual machines across the 3 servers (in accordance with the table above)

 (It's up to you how you create these machines - kvm on a bare metal machine, VM on a cloud provider, real physical machines, etc.)